wandb/codesearchnet/README.md

   1. Due to the complexity of installing all dependencies, we prepared Docker containers to run this code.
 You can find instructions on how to install Docker in the [official docs](https://docs.docker.com/get-started/).
 Additionally, you must install [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) to satisfy GPU-compute related dependencies.
 For those completely unfamiliar with Docker, [here](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) is a gentle introduction for data scientists.

-  2. After installing Docker, you need to download the pre-processed datsets, which are hosted on S3.
+  2. After installing Docker, you need to download the pre-processed datasets, which are hosted on S3.
 You can do this by running `script/setup`.

       > script/setup

       This will first build the required containers and then download the primary and auxilary datasets described below.
 The data is downloaded into the `resources/data/` folder and will result in the directory structure described [here](resources/README.md).

-      **The size of the datasets you will download (most of them compressed) have a combined size of only ~ 3.5 GB.**  The primary datset (described below) has approximately 3.2 million examples across train, validation and holdout partitions.
+      **The size of the datasets you will download (most of them compressed) have a combined size of only ~ 3.5 GB.**  The primary dataset (described below) has approximately 3.2 million examples across train, validation and holdout partitions.

       If you want to know more about the data, see the [Pre-processed data](#pre-processed-data) section below as well as [this notebook](notebooks/ExploreData.ipynb).